You’ve just arrived in the Rocky Mountains and are awestruck by the rugged, natural beauty that surrounds you.

 - Eat a high-calorie diet while at high altitude.
 (This is a great excuse to eat!)

-- A homeopathic remedy that is mentioned in Rough Guide to Travel Health is coca (30c), taken once a day.
+- A homeopathic remedy mentioned in the Rough Guide to Travel Health is coca (30c), taken once daily.
 If symptoms are severe, descend immediately and take coca three or four times a day.

-- According to the Centers for Disease Control, gingko biloba, if taken before ascent, has been shown to reduce symptoms of altitude sickness.
+- According to the Centers for Disease Control, ginkgo biloba, if taken before ascent, has been shown to reduce symptoms of altitude sickness.

 - Seek medical attention if symptoms become severe.